 You’ll always find peppermint tea in my flask if you ask.
 And I’m happy to share too.
 Just in case you meet me on one of my walks!

-6. what food to pack?
+6. what food to pack for your UK day hike?

 Depending on the length of your day hike, you might need a lunch as well as snacks for your trip.
 I normally pack sandwiches, crisps, some fruit and chocolate (I love chocolate).